Laura-BugFree/3-column-preview-card-component/README.md

 ### What I learned

-I have recently learnt in a course, using custom properties to make a component design more versatile.
-Using the contrasting colours to also see if something is not working correctly, its very simple way to not miss something.
+I recently learnt to use Scoped Custom Properties with a Utility-Based CSS, allowing different elements to inherit styling from a shared [class*="bg-"] selector while modifying their appearance through locally defined --bg and --fg variables.

 ```css
 [class*="bg-"] {